propertyhive/WP-Property-Hive-Template-Assistant-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.2 =
+* Added delete and reset options to search forms
+* Corrected issue where field type was sometimes being saved as blank

 = 1.0.1 =
 * Added a new search form builder allowing customisation of search forms through a settings UI as opposed to having to know about PHP hooks